sabeechen/hassio-google-drive-backup/README.md

      *   **max_snapshots_in_hassio**: is the number of snapshots the add-on will allow Hass.io to store locally before old ones are deleted.
      *   **max_snapshots_in_google_drive**: is the number of snapshots the add-on will keep in Google Drive before old ones are deleted.
      *   **days_between_snapshots**: How often a new snapshot should be scheduled, eg "1" for daily and "7" for weekly.
-     *   **use_ssl**: determines if the add-on's webpage should onyl expose its interface over ssl.
-If you use the [Duck DNS Add-on](https://www.home-assistant.io/addons/duckdns/) with the default settings then setting this to true should just work, if not [see below](#configuration-options).
+     *   **use_ssl**: determines if the add-on's webpage should only expose its interface over ssl.
+If you use the [Duck DNS Add-on](https://www.home-assistant.io/addons/duckdns/) with the default settings then `"use_ssl": true`setting this to true should just work, if not [see below](#configuration-options).

      Other less common config options are explained [below](#configuration-options).
      > Be aware that once you start the Add-on, it will start cleaning up old snapshots immediately.
 If you have 5 snapshots and you start the add-on with **max_snapshots_in_hassio**=4 then the oldest one will get deleted.
 5. Click "Start", give it a few seconds to spin up, and then click the "Open Web UI" button that appears.
 For the majority of users this should take you to [https://hassio.local:1627/](https://hassio.local:1627/).
-While you're there turn on ait-update, this is still a project under development.
+While you're there turn on auto-update, this is still a project under development.
 6. Follow the instruction on-screen to link the Add-on with your Google Drive account.
-Two method of doign this are provided, since authenticating with Google's servers can be tempermental while this Add-on is still under development.
+Two method of doing this are provided, since authenticating with Google's servers can be tempermental while this Add-on is still under development.
-7. You should be taken back redirected automatically to the backup status page.
-Here you can make a new snapshot, see the progress of uploading to Google Drive.
+7. You should be taken redirected automatically to the backup status page.
+Here you can make a new snapshot, see the progress of uploading to Google Drive, etc.

 ## Configuration Options
 All the stuff in the json.